Moments of density-dependent branching processes and their genealogy: Stochastic analysis of the population size

-In order to obtain convergence of the expected value, we need some additional uniform integrability.
+In order to obtain convergence of the expected value corresponding to \eqref{eq:base_case}, we need some additional uniform integrability.
+The test function $\psi$ being bounded, it suffices to treat the case $\psi=1$.
 Let $M>0$.
 Reverting the change of measure and using the exchangeability of the initial particles leads to